 Using Real Examples

 There is one more thing you could do to help your child write paragraphs.
-Show her examples of paragraphs in school books, library books, newspapers, and magazines.
-This will help her to see how they are organized and written in real life situations.
+Show him examples of paragraphs in school books, library books, newspapers, and magazines.
+This will help him to see how they are organized and written in real life situations.